 Your participation in the FAST program is strictly voluntary.
 If you choose to complete the application form, the information you provide will be used to determine your eligibility.
 During the application process, some of the information requested will be designated as optional.
 Your eligibility to participate in FAST will not be affected by whether you provide the optional information.

 Each person who wants to participate in the FAST Commercial Driver Program must fill out a separate application form.

 You can apply online to FAST by using the Trusted Traveler Programs (TTP) System that is operated by United States Customs and Border Protection.

 If you qualify, you will be invited to visit an enrolment centre for final processing.

 The process to determine eligibility takes six to eight weeks.

 Free and Secure Trade (FAST) Program Application

-Service Description: To participate in the FAST Program, an applicant must submit, along with the requisite application fee, either an online application through the Trusted Traveler Programs (TTP) System that is operated by US Customs and Border Protection (CBP), or a paper application to the Canada Border Services Agency (CBSA), which will process the application through its Canadian Processing Centre in Niagara Falls, ON.
+Service Description: To participate in the FAST Program, an applicant must submit, along with the requisite application fee, an online application through the Trusted Traveler Programs (TTP) System that is operated by US Customs and Border Protection (CBP).
 Only drivers need to submit an application form and fee.
 There is no FAST application form for carriers or importers.
 Canadian carriers and importers are automatically approved for FAST once they become approved members of the Customs Self Assessment (CSA) and Partner in Protection (PIP) programs.